Skip to content

 Pupillary findings

-Relative afferent pupillary defect (rAPD) is seen in traumatic optic neuropathy and is an indicator of postoperative visual prognosis.
+Relative afferent pupillary defect (rAPD) is observed in traumatic optic neuropathy and serves as an indicator of postoperative visual prognosis.
 Cataract alone does not cause rAPD.

 Anterior segment findings